MIS-DevWorks/FBR/README.md

 We tested the codes with:
   1) PyTorch 1.13.1 with and without GPU, under Ubuntu 18.04/20.04 and Anaconda3 (Python 3.8 and above)
   2) PyTorch 1.12.0 with and without GPU, under Windows 10 and Anaconda3 (Python 3.8 and above)

-_Please ensure that the PyTorch version used is up to 1.13.1, as this is required by the Python Library Package_ [rtdl](https://github.com/Yura52/rtdl).
 <br> <br>

 ## Pretrained Download